ross-walendziak/FAANG-CAPM-Analysis/README.md

 # Project Overview:
 * Soured historical pricing data on FAANG stocks as well as data on market returns and the risk-free-rate for the Sept 2015 through Sept 2021 period.
-* Visualized return charactericts of each FANG stock.
+* Visualized return characteristics of each FAANG stock.
 * Estimated beta coefficients to the market for the historical period under consideration.

 # Code and Resources Used: